 This is the central claim of Alternative Semantics (Rooth 1985, 1992).
-The rather general definition does not say anything about how focus is marked; in fact it is compatible with different markings.
-However, it demands that we should only use terms like 'focus marking' or 'focus construction' to indicate that alternatives play a role in interpretation.
-It might well be that different ways of focus marking signal different ways of how alternatives are exploited; e.g. focus marking by cleft sentences often signals an exhaustive interpretation that insitu focus lacks.
-We can then speak about subtypes of focus, such as cleft focus and in-situ-focus that may employ the alternatives in more specific ways.
+The rather general definition does not say anything how focus is marked; in fact it is compatible with different markings.
+However, it says that we should use terms like "focus marking" or "focus construction" only to indicate that alternatives play a role in interpretation.
+It might well be that different ways of focus marking signal different ways of how alternatives are exploited; e.g. focus marking by cleft sentences often signals an exhaustive interpretation that in-situ focus lacks.
+We can then talk about subtypes of focus, such as cleft focus and in-situfocus, that may employ the alternatives in more specific ways.
 Also, (6) allows for languages to differ in the ways they mark focus and in the specific interpretational effects of focus.
-This is in no way different from other linguistic categories, such as case or gender.
-But it seems reasonable, and consistent with current uses of the term, to use 'focus' exactly in those cases that satisfy (6).
-The following sections will show that all current uses of the term can be subsumed under (6).
+This is in no way different from other linguistic categories, such as Case or Gender.
+But it seems reasonable, and consistent with current uses of the term, to use "Focus" exactly in those cases that satisfy (6).
+2The following sections will show that all current uses of the term can be subsumed under (6).

-But it is not necessarily tied to the precise representation of focus that this theory proposes.
+1 But it is not necessarily tied to the precise representation of focus that this theory proposes.

-3.2 Expression focus and denotation focus
+3.2 Expression Focus and Denotation Focus